Thoughtrights/site-menu/README.md

 There are UI issues that need some help.
 The keyboard is done interestingly, but it doesn't resemble the actual Apple IIe keyboard.
-That said, I could attach listeners on the keyboard keys.
+That said, I could attach listeners on the keyboard keys that are there and make some minimal cosmetic changes.
+This would be ideal for mobile use.

 Activating the keyboard keys as input devices would be good because the keyboard does not auto-raise for mobile devices.
 The scaffolding